tamminhdao/jekyll-now/_posts/2017-11-20-swiftSetup.md

 title: Set up a Swift project
 ---

-Step by step instruction to set up a project on the command line using the Swift package manager.
+Step by step instruction to set up a project on the command line with the Swift package manager.
 Using the bowling kata setup as an example.
 Tests with Quick and Nimble.